 How academic advising works

-Academic advising in the College of Engineering follows a decentralized, split-shared services model in which professional and faculty advisors in each COE department guide students through the specific coursework for their declared major.
-This strategic approach connects students directly to their major department through:
+Aligning with ABET Accreditation standards, academic advising in the Norm Asbjornson College of Engineering follows a decentralized, split-shared services model.
+This model combines the expertise of faculty advisors and academic coordinators in each NACOE department to both connect students to their industry and guide them through the specific coursework for their declared major.
+This strategic approach also facilitates student relationships with their major department through:

 - encouraging student engagement between students and their home department;

 - supporting identity development as an engineering or computer science student;

 - cultivating professional development skills through student activities; and

 - facilitating academic progression through major through COE staff and faculty advising.

 If you are a transferring to MSU from another college or university, please refer to the NACOE Transfer Guide available to facilitate your transition.
 It is best to start the search for affordable housing a year before you plan to attend MSU.
 For MSU housing options, plan to apply at least 6 months before the planned move date.
 Some MSU housing options may have as much as a 1-year wait list.